 The lone dissenter, Justice Gorsuch, challenged the majority decision on two primary grounds.
 Relying on the language and structure of the Constitution, he argued that the Contracts Clause imposes an absolute prohibition on state laws impairing the obligations of contracts, however minute ….
 For much of its history, he argued, the Court construed the Contracts Clause in this light.
 Invoking commentator and academic criticism of the Blaisdell test, Gorsuch argued for a return to an earlier era of Contracts Clause jurisprudence to invalidate the statute.
 But even under modern precedent, he argued, the Minnesota statute substantially impaired the policy because the whole point of the contract is designating a beneficiary for the proceeds.

 The Sveen decision affirms the Court’s commitment to modern Contracts Clause jurisprudence: the offending statute must substantially impair contract rights before the Court will consider an unconstitutionality claim.
 Brushing aside criticism of this rule, the Court looked at qualitative factors to evaluate substantial impairment: the contracting party’s intent, the party’s reasonable contractual expectations, and the safeguards provided to protect the contracting party’s interest.
 In states without explicit pension protection clauses in their constitutions, this analysis may well inform their courts’ evaluation of the substantial impairment question.
 In California, for example, several recent appellate court decisions have come to different conclusions over the application of the substantial impairment requirement in Contracts Clause challenges to statutes making changes to existing public pension rights under California law.
 Three of these decisions are now before the California Supreme Court.
-We have detailed these issues in prior E-Alerts.
 Focusing on the qualitative strength of the contracting parties’ rights and expectations could provide the California court with strong guidance on the substantial impairment question in these cases.